I puritani: Perceived competition from Donizetti

 Around the middle of April 1834, Bellini became concerned when he learned that Gaetano Donizetti would be composing for the Théâtre-Italien during the same season as the one for which he was writing.
-According to Weinstock, quoting letters sent to Florimo in Italy at around that time (and continuing almost up to I puritanis premiere), Bellini perceived this to be a plot orchestrated by Rossini and, in a long, rambling letter of 2,500 words to Florino of 11 March 1834, he expressed his frustrations.
+According to Weinstock, quoting letters sent to Florimo in Italy at around that time (and continuing almost up to I puritanis premiere), Bellini perceived this to be a plot orchestrated by Rossini and expressed his frustrations in a long, rambling letter of 2,500 words to Florimo of 11 March 1834.
 As it transpired, Bellini's total success vastly outshone Donizetti's moderate one (Marin Faliero, given in March 1835, two months after I puritani).